DUNE-DAQ/iomanager/docs/README.md

 * ConnectionId defines a connection, with required initialization
   * uid Field uniquely identifies the connection
+  * partition Field identifies the partition that the connection is associated with
   * uri Field is used by lower-level code to configure the connection
     * Scheme `queue://` should be used for queues, with the queue type and size, e.g. `queue://StdDeQueue:10` creating a StdDeQueue of size 10
     * For network connections, standard ZMQ URI should be used, e.g. `tcp://localhost:1234` (name translation is provided by IPM)